Speeding Up Distributed Machine Learning Using Codes: Coded Computation

+We also evaluate the performance of the coded gradient descent algorithm for linear regression.
+The coded linear regression procedure is also implemented in C++ using OpenMPI, and benchmarked on a cluster of $11$ EC2 machines ($10$ workers and a master).
 Similar to the previous benchmarks, we randomly draw a square matrix of size $2000\times 2000$, a fat matrix of size $400\times 10000$, and a tall matrix of size $10000\times 400$, and use them as a data matrix.
 We use a $(10,8)$-MDS code for the coded linear regression so that each multiplication of the gradient descent algorithm is not slowed down by up to $2$ stragglers.
 Fig.~\ref{fig:lr} shows that the gradient algorithm with the \emph{coded matrix multiplication} significantly outperforms the one with the uncoded matrix multiplication; the average runtime is reduced by $31.3\%$ to $35.7\%$, and the tail runtime is reduced by $27.9\%$ to $35.6\%$.

-To thoroughly understand how the iterative algorithm with coded matrix multiplication efficiently handles stragglers, we measure the progress of each worker and the master node while running the gradient algorithm with coded matrix multiplication.
-The Gantt chart depicted in Fig.~\ref{fig:lr_5} visualizes the experiment results.
-We can observe that since the master node can complete an iteration as soon as it collects any $n-2 = 8$ workers, the master node can quickly proceed to the next iteration even with the existence of stragglers.
-This flexibility allows the overall algorithm to constantly progress without getting detained by ubiquitous stragglers, which significantly reduces the overall runtime of the algorithm.

-\begin{remark}[Cancellation of stragglers] In the above experiments on the coded linear regression, we did \emph{not} cancel (or kill) straggler workers.
-The overhead of cancellation of stragglers in our implementation is too high, so we choose not to cancel those stragglers.
-In an iterative algorithm such as the coded gradient descent, not canceling stragglers dilutes the gain of codes because only $k$ workers will be available at the beginning of the following iteration.
-We believe that a delicate implementation of cancellation mechanism can even further improve the runtime performance of iterative coded distributed algorithms. \end{remark}